 The results of the regorafenib trial and the BEAMing technology study underscore the value of knowing all the cancer-related mutations within a group of tumors and of having agents that target precisely those mutations, Demetri says.

 "Older tools failed to show the breadth and depth of the cancer genomes in any single patient, and this can lead to failure in the process of choosing and evaluating new therapies for patients," Demetri remarked.
 "A comprehensive approach to detecting

 and understanding the impact of different mutations in cancer within each individual patient has before now been impractical, but with this new blood test, we hope to make it easy to integrate it into research trials as well as, eventually, into routine

 clinical practice to make cancer care more precise and personalized to the needs of each patient."

 Funding was provided in part by Bayer, the Ludwig Center at Dana-Farber/Harvard Cancer Center, and Paul's Posse of the Pan Massachusetts Challenge.

-At Dana-Farber/Brigham and Women's Cancer Center, Gastrointestinal stromal tumors (GISTs) are treated at the Center for Sarcoma and Bone Oncology.
+At Dana-Farber/Brigham and Women's Cancer Center, Gastrointestinal stromal tumors (GISTs) are treated at the Sarcoma Center.